n2k/dockpeek/README.md

 <h3>Quick Access & Easy Updates for Your Docker Containers</h3>

-<p><b>Dockpeek</b> is a lightweight, self-hosted Docker dashboard designed for efficiency and simplicity.
+<p><b>Dockpeek</b> is a lightweight, self-hosted Docker dashboard for quick access to your containers.
-With dockpeek, you can instantly access container web interfaces, view logs, monitor ports, and apply updates in a single click.
+Open web interfaces, view logs, monitor ports, and update images — all from one clean, intuitive interface.
-It also auto-detects Traefik labels to display container addresses, helping you keep everything organized — all from one clean and intuitive interface.</p>
+It automatically detects Traefik labels and works out of the box with zero configuration.</p>

 </div>

 ## ✨ Key Features

+* **One-click web access** — Instantly open your containers’ dashboards and web apps
-* **Port Mapping Overview** — Instantly see all running containers and their published ports
+* **Automatic port mapping** — Detect and display all published ports
-* **Real-Time Log Viewer** — Monitor container logs in real-time
+* **Live container logs** — Stream logs in real time
-* **Traefik Integration** — Auto-detect and display container addresses from Traefik labels
+* **Traefik integration** — Automatically extract service URLs from labels
-* **One-Click Access** — Jump directly into containerized web interfaces
-* **Multi-Host Management** — Manage multiple Docker hosts in one place
+* **Multi-host management** — Control multiple Docker daemons from one interface
-* **Zero Configuration** — Works out of the box, no manual setup required
-* **Update Management** — Check for image updates and upgrade containers with a click
+* **Image update checks** — Detect and upgrade outdated containers
-* **Responsive UI** — Smooth experience on desktop, tablet, and mobile

 ## 🏷️ Labels Support

-Customize how your containers are displayed with custom labels:
+Add labels to your containers to tag them, customize their appearance, or control how dockpeek interacts with them.

 * `dockpeek.https` — Force HTTPS protocol for specific ports
 * `dockpeek.link` — Turn container names into clickable links